open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 * The OpenCensus bridge produces counters and distributions with a cumulative AggregationTemporality.
 Many OpenTelemetry exporters do not support cumulative AggregationTemporality, and will return errors if used with this bridge.
+* OpenTelemetry does not support OpenCensus' SumOfSquaredDeviation field; this is dropped when using the bridge.